Calculate Sun’s Altitude at Sea with Logarithm Tables

 table: where to put the decimal point

-🌺 In practice, the characteristic 29 is often written simply as 9 — it serves the same purpose: to show that the decimal point goes after the first zero (0.xxxx).
+🌺 In practice, the characteristic 29 is often written simply as 9 — It serves the same purpose — it shows that the decimal point follows the first zero (0.xxxx).

 Table 5 (T5)